Hexworks/zircon/README.md

 ### The API

-If you just want to peruse the Zircon API just navigate [here](https://github.com/Hexworks/zircon/tree/master/src/main/kotlin/org/codetome/zircon/api).
+If you just want to peruse the Zircon API just navigate [here][api].
 Everything which is intented to be the public API is there.

 ## Road map